cincodenada/old_controllers-pcb/BUILDING.md

 ### Main board (back)

-Next, flip the board over and add the four 8-pin receptacles.
+Next, add the four 8-pin receptacles.
 If using the jig, insert them into the slots as follows, put the board on, solder, and then pop the receptacles out.
 You may need to use a hand or clip to hold the board in place against the jig.

 ![8-pin receptacles in jig](img/sz/400/8pin_headers_frame.jpg)
 ![Board on jig with 8-pin receptacles in place](img/sz/400/8pin_headers_with_board.jpg)
 ![Soldering 8-pin headers in](img/sz/400/8pin_headers_fromfront.jpg)
 ![Removing 8-pin headers](img/sz/400/8pin_headers_remove.jpg)

-If not using a jig, it may be easier to solder them from the back, since these are right-angle headers:
+If not using a jig, flip the board over and add the receptacles.
+It may be easier to solder them from the back, since these are right-angle headers:

 ![8-pin receptacles being soldered from the front](img/sz/600/8pin_headers_fromback.jpg)